-The Military Grid Reference System (MGRS) uses two grid lettering schemes, which are referred to as standard and standard + 10 MGRS on this unit.
+The Military Grid Reference System (MGRS) uses two grid lettering schemes, referred to as standard and standard + 10 MGRS on this unit.
 Your position and datum in use determines which one to use.
-If you use standard, and your position is off significantly, then try the alternate.
+If you use standard and your position is off significantly, then try the alternate.

-NOTE: When the position format is changed, it affects the way all positions are shown on all screens.
-This includes waypoints.
+When the position format is changed, it affects the way all positions are shown on all screens, including waypoints.

 To change the coordinate system, press ENT while Coordinate System is highlighted.
-Press the \uparrow or \downarrow arrow keys to highlight the desired format.
+Use $\uparrow \downarrow$ to highlight the desired format.
 Press ENT to select it.
-Press EXIT to erase the menus.